keithnoguchi/kernel-in-action/README.md

 ### Sculld

-[sculld] is a registerable scull driver:
+[sculld] is a registerable scull driver, explained in [LDD chapter 14]:

 [sculld]: sculld/main.c